blocktransfer/reg-publications/examinations/response-8/README.md

 ##### Alternate Trading Venue Problemsd

 i  years of exploration into ATS regulations, history,  and operations, much of my interperation  came  from a brief exmail excchangewith Anthony Weeresinghe about one year  before the Commission  brought  action against  Ustocktrade .
-In just a brief rejection of bonaddfide help to  our ccollege Design team, thousands of pages  of legislative history crystalized into  my view undderstanding these broker-dealers as relentleslyl self-interested firms with profits solely  derived through intermediating trade.[^fine-fn] I mu h prrfer public blcokahisn which in their own  continuing operations prove themselves  as secure with no need for central

-based on BTc as world's largest bug bnouinmty
+In just a brief rejection of bonaddfide help to  our ccollege Design team, thousands of pages  of legislative history crystalized into  my view undderstanding these broker-dealers as relentleslyl self-interested firms with profits solely  derived through intermediating trade.[^fine-fn] I mu h prrfer public blcokahisn which in their own  continuing operations prove themselves  as secure with no need for central attestation   based on p orportietyr principles, as adopted in an ecosystem mantra  that Bitcoi nis the world's largest  bug bountry since any vvulnerabilities can make you a fortne.

 Laslt,y the  dropped ruelmmakign dismmissed  the 2022 anebdnebts ti  the defintion of an exchange, as was so fevsoulky  subject  to comment by the crypto inddustyrt.[^pierce]